dronefleet/mavlink/README.md

     // Now we are ready to read and send messages.
     MavlinkMessage message;
     while ((message = connection.next()) != null) {
+        // The received message could be either a Mavlink1 message, or a Mavlink2 message.
+        // To check if the message is a Mavlink2 message, you could do the following: if (message instanceof Mavlink2Message) {
+            // This is a Mavlink2 message.
+        }

         // When a message is received, its payload and content aren't resolved yet.
 You can resolve
         // which kind of message it is by its payload, like so: if (message.getPayload() instanceof Heartbeat) {
+            // This is a heartbeat message
             MavlinkMessage<Heartbeat> heartbeatMessage = (MavlinkMessage<Heartbeat>)message;
         }
         // However, you are likely better off by publishing the payload to a pub/sub mechanism such as RxJava,
         // or any other implementation that you like.
     }